Road Maintenance

 Resurfacing

-Every year the Township budgets for a number of roadways to be resurfaced.
-After our annual inspection of all Township roads, we consider the current condition of the roadway, volume of traffic, cost of paving, and available funds, to determine which will receive a resurface treatment in order to extend the life of the roadway.
+After the annual inspection of all Township roads, we consider the current condition of the roadway, volume of traffic, cost of paving, and available funds, to determine which will receive a resurface treatment.
+Although hot mix asphalt is the preferred method of preservation, it is also the most expensive and some roadways may need surface treatment before enough funds are available for asphalt.

 Paving